andergisomon/efb2073_report/content/posts/Results/index.md

 ## Conclusion
 Our module is a proof-of-concept implementation of cloudless IoT technology.
 This paves the road towards *Intra*net of Things as opposed to *Inter*net of Things.
-Our system operates *independently* of third-party vendors (such as AWS, Azure, Clouflare, etc.), ensuring complete vendor independence.
+Our system operates *independently* of third-party vendors (such as AWS, Azure, Cloudflare, etc.), ensuring complete vendor independence.

 > - The primary advantage of our approach is **full data sovereignty**, allowing users to maintain full control over information and access.
 >